Agezadebelu/online_exam/README.md

 ### Teacher

-- Apply for job in System.
+- Create Teacher account using registerpage.
 Then Login (Approval required by system admin, Then only teacher can login).
 - After Login, can see Total Number Of Student, Course, Questions are there in system on Dashboard.
 - Can Add, View, Delete Course/Exams.
 - Can Add Questions To Respective Courses With Options, Correct Answer, And Marks.